Who makes the Butterfly Show happen?

 - The Carleton University Biology Society (CUBS) is a student led organization created to bring together Carleton’s Biology students from first through fourth year.
 Volunteers from CUBS are essential to the Butterfly Show – they help facilitate the event throughout the week as well as over the weekends.

-- Ed Bruggink is the founding father of the Carleton Butterfly Show and has been the main organizer of the event since the show began 20 years ago.
-Ed, his wife Joanna and his family all contribute greatly each year.
+- Ed Bruggink is the founding father of the Carleton Butterfly Show and has been the lead organizer of the event since the show began 21 years ago.
+Ed, his wife Joanna, and his family all contribute greatly each year.
 As the greenhouse manager of the Biology Department, Ed works tirelessly to make sure that everyone has a great time during the show, including the butterflies.

 Jim Des Rivieres

-- For the past 19 years, Jim has made significant contributions to the Butterfly Show and has changed the lives of everyone here in the Biology department.
+- For 19 years, Jim made significant contributions to the Butterfly Show and has changed the lives of everyone here in the Biology department.
 Jim was a dear friend, local photographer and an expert on Ottawa moths.
 His large-format prints of local moths were featured in an exhibition at the Canadian Museum of Nature in 2010.
-Jim has printed all the signs for the Butterfly Show, including the butterfly wall.
-If inspired, please visit Jim’s website at www.moths.ca.
+Jim printed all the signs for the Butterfly Show, including the butterfly wall.